Patrick Boyle Mure Macredie: Fire-clay works

 In addition to his other duties, Mr Macredie devoted a large share of time and attention to the mines and the fire-clay works which he carried on.
 This involved him in much hard work, but success attended his efforts.

 The welfare of those immediately under his charge lay very near his heart.
 At a time when the question of improved accommodation for workers had not come to the front, he built fifteen miners’ cottages, of three apartments each, for which he received a medal from the Highland Society.
 He taught a class of grown-up lads on the Sabbath evenings, and besides employing a missionary to labour among them, he held prayer-meetings in the cottages.
 When the revival of 1859-60 visited the West of Scotland, he threw himself into it with the greatest zeal, aided in building a mission hall, and, at his own expense, provided additional labourers to cultivate the field—a work which his family still continue.
 But his interest was not confined to his own locality.
 From his frequent intercourse with the South, he found that the Westminster Catechism was scarcely known to the clergy of the Church of England.
 He printed a special edition of the Catechism, and sent a copy to every Episcopal clergyman.

 Death and legacy

 In the summer of 1863 he was visited with a very serious illness, from the effects of which he never fully recovered.
 The few remaining years of his life passed quietly away.
 He was suffering from disease of the heart.
 Though it weakened, it did not confine him.
-On the morning of 15 April 1868 he breathed his last, leaving behind him a widow, two sons and two daughters.
+On the morning of 15 April 1868 he died, leaving behind him a widow, two sons and two daughters.